-With respect to selected financial data included in Item 3 of this Annual Report and other information covering the five most recent financial years, we were not able to provide the financial data for the earliest year of the five year period (2003) without unreasonable effort and expense due to various factors including difficulty in obtaining computerized data and other information necessary to restate such period.
-Therefore, we were not able to include the selected financial data for the 2003 year.
+With respect to selected financial data included in Item 3 of this Annual Report and other information covering the five most recent financial years, we are not able to provide the restated financial data for the earliest two years of the five-year period (2003 and 2002) without unreasonable effort and expense.
+Therefore, we were not able to include the selected financial data for those two years.

-All references in this 2007 Annual Report to "dollars," or "\$," are to United States dollars and all references in this Annual Report to "NIS" are to New Israeli Shekels.
-The published (1) representative exchange rate between the NIS and the dollar for March 31, 2011, was NIS 3.48 per \$1.00.
-The published (2) representative exchange rate between the Canadian dollar and the dollar for March 31, 2011, was \$0.97 Canadian dollar per \$1.00.
+All references in this 2006 Annual Report to "dollars," or "\$," are to United States dollars and all references in this Annual Report to "NIS" are to New Israeli Shekels.
+The published(1) representative exchange rate between the NIS and the dollar for December 31, 2009, was NIS 3.78 per \$1.00.
+The published (2) representative exchange rate between the Canadian dollar and the dollar for December 31, 2009, was \$1.05 Canadian dollar per \$1.00.
 No representation is made that the NIS amounts or Canadian dollar amounts could have been, or could be, converted into dollars at rates specified herein or any other rate.